Approximately 72% of the accidents involving pedestrian injuries occur at night.

 Pedestrian accidents are almost always very serious.
 As a result, it’s extremely important to obtain full financial compensation so the injured person can receive the medical care and rehabilitation services they will need.

-If you or a loved one have been injured by a negligent or reckless driver, contact The Hoffmann Law Firm, L.L.C. by calling (314) 361-4242 or by filling out our online contact form.
+If you or a loved one have been injured by a negligent or reckless driver, contact The Hoffmann Law Firm, L.L.C. by calling (314) 361-4242.